actix/actix-web/guide/src/qs_5.md

 at least one of those conditions, it will redirect to the new path.

 If *append* is *true* append slash when needed.
-If a resource is defined with trailing slash and the request comes without it, it will append it automatically.
+If a resource is defined with trailing slash and the request doesn't have one, it will be appended automatically.

 If *merge* is *true*, merge multiple consecutive slashes in the path into one.